St Pancras New Church

-St Pancras Church is a Greek Revival church in St Pancras, London, built in 1819–22 to the designs of William and Henry William Inwood.
-The church is one of the most important 19th-century churches in England and is a Grade I listed building.
+St Pancras New Church is a Greek Revival church in St Pancras, London, built in 1819–22 to the designs of William and Henry William Inwood.
+The church is one of the most important 19th-century churches in England and is a Grade I listed building, and is still in use as a place of worship.
+Regular services are hosted at 11am on Sundays, and the church is the principal church for the Borough of Camden - hosting their civic services.

+Known for its strong musical heritage, the church regularly offers a platform to students from the London conservatoires, and is the home of the London Festival of Contemporary Church Music (established in 2002), the St Pancras Music Festival, and is used as a major concert venue in London.

+The Crypt Gallery (www.cryptgallery.org.uk) is based at the church.

 Location

 The church is in the southern part of the historic parish and later borough of St Pancras, close to its boundary with the parish of Bloomsbury.
 It is situated on the south side of Euston Road, at the corner of Upper Woburn Place, in the borough of Camden.

 When it was built its west front faced into the south-east corner of Euston Square, which had been laid out on either side of what was then simply known as the "New Road".